 Note: You can use any container size except the 3 x 1/3 Containers and 4 x 1/4 Containers.

 - In the editing area, hover your mouse over the container to display the Actions menu.

 - Click Settings to display the Row settings in the editor's right pane.

-3. Scroll down to the Container Type area and then, select Browse Abandonment on the drop-down menu below it.
+- Scroll down to the Container Type drop-down list and select Browse Abandonment.
+Additional fields are displayed.

-You can use the up/down arrows, or type the value in the available field.
-The rest of the available settings work exactly like the typical container settings and depend on the type of container you used for your Browse abandonment block.
+- Edit the rest of the available settings.
+They work exactly like the typical container settings and depend on the type of container you used for your browse abandonment block.

-As soon you transform a container into a Browse abandonment block the following dynamic elements will appear inside it:
+A browse abandonment block is automatically filled with dynamic items.
+As soon you transform a container into a browse abandonment block, the following dynamic items appear inside the container:

 - product image